 Attendees at the Conservative Political Action Conference were treated to an off-script and unfiltered President Donald Trump on March 2.
 It was an unstructured and almost rambling monologue which indicated, if anything, the president’s level of comfort.
 There was a time when many people on the right doubted Trump would ever truly emerge as a leader of the conservative movement, but CPAC 2019 was a celebration of Trump Republicanism; a popular-conservative movement that has shed the compromising, go-along-to-get-along tendencies of the traditional Republican establishment.

-Behind the podium for more than two hours, the president touched on every issue, from the size of the crowd at his inauguration to abortion to the Green New Deal, and did so with flashes of frustration, humor, sarcasm and a rare expletive.
+, and did so with flashes of frustration, humor, sarcasm and a rare expletive.
 He also announced one piece of very welcome news for conservative students on college campuses.

 Tell Us How You Really Feel, Mr. President